Chromehounds: Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
 Most gaming critics complimented the game's online play and customization options, but criticized it for having a poor story, average graphics, and slow-paced gameplay.
 In Japan, Famitsu gave it a score of 33 out of 40, while Famitsu X360 gave it a score of one nine, two eights, and one seven for a total of 32 out of 40.

 Maxim gave it a score of four stars out of five, saying, "Not unlike when you used to select frilly ensembles for your little sister's Barbie collection (when no one was looking), Chromehounds lets you play big, bad burly man."
 Detroit Free Press gave it three stars out of four and said that it "will suck you into its wartime world if you let it.
 And once you've adjusted to the game's quirks and interface, you'll find it very enjoyable."
 However, USA Today gave it a score of six-and-a-half stars out of ten, calling it "a war worth avoiding.
 Online play is enjoyable, and the details on the mechs are superb.
 But much like these giant metal 'soldiers,' the game lacks life."
 The Sydney Morning Herald gave it two-and-a-half stars out of five and said that it "offers a smattering of explosive action" as long as players "don't fall asleep at the wheel".

 The game was awarded Game of the Month in the August 2006 issue of Newtype USA.
+During the 10th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Chromehounds for "Outstanding Achievement in Online Gameplay".

-Spiritual Successor
+Spiritual successor

-Two years after the shutdown of the online servers for Chromehounds, a spiritual successor to the game appeared.
-This spiritual successor was created by Bombdog Studios and released on the PC under the title of M.A.V.
+In 2012, developer Bombdog Studios embarked on creating a spiritual successor to Chromehounds titled M.A.V.
 (Modular Assault Vehicle).
-Over the course of its development, a core community of old Chromehounds players has formed around the title.
+Over the course of its development, a core community of old Chromehounds players formed around the title.